Funding for Research Stays in Norway for Visiting Researchers

 Who is eligible to apply?

-The call is open to approved Norwegian research organisations.
-Any exceptions to this will be described below in the text for the specific activity from which funding is being sought.
+The host institution is normally an approved Norwegian research organisation.
+Any exceptions to this will be described below in the text for the specific activity/thematic area from which funding is being sought.

 Who can participate in the project?